MrLixm/katana-tools-lxm/src/instancing/kui/README.md

-      ["values(table)"]= "table of value gathered on the source using the above path", ["type(DataAttribute)"]= "DataAttribute class not instanced that correspond to values", ["processed(DataAttribute)"] = "DataAttribute class INSTANCED that correspond to <values> * <multiplier>" }
+      ["values(table)"]= "table of value gathered on the source using the above path", ["type(DataAttribute)"]= "DataAttribute class not instanced that correspond to values", ["processed(DataAttribute)"] = "DataAttribute class INSTANCED that correspond to <values> * <multiplier>" ["additional(str)"]= "lua table stored in a string that contains aditional attributes to create on instance" }
     ...
   }